 I made the decision, again (but for good this time) to follow my bliss.
 That means writing books and creating in various ways with the end result to inspire, encourage, entertain, and help others grow through group and one-on-one coaching.

 I loved reading this definition of bliss, because when I am writing and creating, I experience supreme happiness.
 I also experience the joy of heaven, because I believe that heaven is not just out there or up there somewhere.
 Heaven is right here and right now when we are in alignment with our Creator.

-There is no greater feeling than being in a blissful flow of creativity.
-Through this tumultuous period of the last eleven years, I’ve learned the importance of listening to the still, small voice that is within us.
+There is no greater feeling than being in a blissful flow of creativity or helping other grow spiritually.
+Through this tumultuous eleven year period from corporate employee to entrepreneur, I’ve learned the importance of listening to the still, small voice that is within us.
 It’s our built in GPS system that nudges us and tells us what we need to do.
 It’s so easy to drown out the voice because of busyness, or being practical, or just plain being afraid of failing or even succeeding.

 So, how do you follow your bliss?
 Here are 5 tips to help you:

 - You need to pay attention – Are there yearnings that you have?

 - Learn to be still – We live in a culture that is wired through 24 hour information.
 Our minds are cluttered with information overload, marketers and social media are all vying for our attention.
 Learn to quiet your mind.
 Meditation is a great way to do that.
 If you need help, like I did in this area, I’ve created a simple, guided meditation CD that helps clear the mind clutter.

 - Keep a journal and write down the yearnings or thoughts you have.

 - Take action of some sort on the yearnings you wrote about – Sign up for an art class, take salsa lessons, learn a new skill.